vincentrussell/json-data-generator/README.md

 ## Use of put and get functions

 The get and put functions can be used to use previously-used values later on in the document.
-She the following example.
+The put function returns the value passed into it.
+See the following example.

 ```
 {